blues/note-python/README.md

 `Makefile` run against every pull request, so your best bet is to ensure these tests are successful before submitting your PR.

+## Installing the `pre-commit` Hook

+Please run

+`pre-commit install`

+Before committing to this repo.
+It will catch a lot of common errors that you can fix locally.

+You may also run the pre-commit checks before committing with

+`pre-commit run`

+Note that `pre-commit run` only considers staged changes, so be sure all changes are staged before running this.

 ## More Information

 For additional Notecard SDKs and Libraries, see: